-So you are interested in learning to play the drums, or maybe you have a child who is.
-That’s awesome news.
-The drums are undoubtedly the coolest musical instrument and they offer a huge range of health benefits!
-But before you decide to go ahead and invest in a drum set, you’re probably going to be wondering how much do drums cost?
+Are you interested in learning to play the drums?
+Or maybe you have a child who is?
+That’s great news.
+The drums are undoubtedly one of the best musical instruments, plus they offer a huge range of health benefits!
+Before you decide to go ahead and invest in a drum set, you’re probably going to be wondering how much drums cost.

-Well, there is no straightforward answer to how much do drums cost.
-There is a diverse array of drumming products on the market, ranging from the beginner-friendly to seriously advanced high-end pieces of equipment.
+Well, there is no straightforward answer to “how much do drums cost?”
+There is a diverse array of drum products on the market, ranging from beginner-friendly to seriously advanced high-end pieces of equipment.

 How Much Does a Drum Set Cost for Beginners?